What is a face covering?

 When do I need to wear one?

-From 15 June 2020, it is the law that you must wear a face covering when travelling in England on a: bus, coach, train, tram, ferry, hovercraft (or other vessel), aircraft or cable car.
+It is the law that you must wear a face covering when travelling in England on public transport or in transport hubs (train stations, ports and airports).
 There is further Government guidance on how safe travel for passengers.

-You must wear a face covering when you attend hospital as a visitor or outpatient.
+You must wear a face covering when you attend hospital or a GP practice as a visitor or an outpatient.
 Hospitals will be able to provide a face covering in emergencies.
 Hospital staff may also check your temperature upon your arrival.